 Rome’s municipal museum of ancient treasures, the Capitoline Museums or Musei Capitolini, has an easy-to-miss painting gallery (pinacoteca) on its top floor.
 Here you will find two Caravaggios: “The Fortune Teller” and “John the Baptist (With a Ram).”

-Caravaggio painted several versions of the same subject over the years and both of these paintings have “twins” in other museums.
-Another version of the Fortune Teller is in Paris at the Louvre while a slightly darker, more sinister version of this particular John the Baptist composition is only a few blocks away in Rome’s Galleria Doria Pamphilj.
+Caravaggio painted several versions of the same subject, so both of these paintings have “twins” in other museums.
+Another version of the Fortune Teller is in Paris at the Louvre.
+While a slightly darker, more sinister version of this particular John the Baptist composition is only a few blocks away in Rome’s Galleria Doria Pamphilj.

 Galleria Doria Pamphilj